nataliiasolomchak21/moviegeek-booking/README.md

 #### Error pages

-Th error page for when a user tries to access a resource or perform an action for which they don't have permissions.

 <details><summary><b>500 Internal Server Error</b></summary>

 ![Error page](documentation/readme_files/500-error-page.png)
 </details>

-Th error page for when a user tries to access a resource or pageon a website that cannot be found.
+The error page for when there is a problem on the server's side.

 <details><summary><b>404 Page Not Found</b></summary>

 ![Error page](documentation/readme_files/404-error-page.png)
 </details>

-The error page for when there is a problem on the server's side.
+The error page for when a user tries to access a resource or page on a website that cannot be found.

 ### Features Left to Implement